gap-system/gap/INSTALL.md

 The exact method of unpacking will vary dependently on the operating system and the type of archive used.

-Unix (including OS X)
+Unix (including macOS)
 ---------------------

-Under Unix style operating systems (such as Linux and OS X), unpack the archive `gap-4.X.Y.tar.bz2` in whatever place you want GAP to reside.
+Under Unix style operating systems (such as Linux and macOS), unpack the archive `gap-4.X.Y.tar.bz2` in whatever place you want GAP to reside.
 It will expand into a directory named `gap-4.X.Y`.